EngZena/datePipeDirective-Angular/README.md

-# datePipeDirective
+# datePipeDirective Angukar
-format date using dd/mm/yyyy format.
+pipe in an angular project to format the date in the "dd/mm/yyyy" format.

 ## how to use